 The following behavioural signs may be indications of abuse, but they must not be taken in isolation from other circumstances in a child's life.
+The wider context of the child's experience out of school is considered by the Safeguarding Team at St Mary's when identifying potential and actual safeguarding and child protection needs.
 One sign alone may not be an indicator of abuse.
+Staff must be aware that 'peer on peer' abuse is a possibility.